Axway/mft-convert/content/en/docs/TransferCFT/concepts/Create_transfers_Start_here/implicit_transfer_modes.md

 > **Note**
 >
 > If a requester defines NFNAME and the server has not defined FNAME
-> = &NFNAME, or vice- versa, the transfer fails and is interrupted.
+> = &NFNAME, or vice-versa, the transfer fails and is interrupted.

 **Receiver/requester transfer in implicit send mode: open mode at the server end**

 ![](/Images/TransferCFT/rec_req_tx_implicit_send_open_at_server.gif)

 These two mechanisms can be implemented simultaneously: